apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

     -DarchetypeArtifactId=turbine-webapp-4.0 \
     -DarchetypeVersion=1.0.1-SNAPSHOT \
     -DgroupId=com.mycompany.webapp \
-    -DartifactId=helloWorld \
+    -DartifactId=myhelloworld \
     -Dversion=1.0 \
     -Dturbine_app_name=HelloWorld \
     -Dturbine_database_adapter=mysql \
     -Dturbine_database_user=db_username \
     -Dturbine_database_password=db_password \
-    -Dturbine_database_name=helloWorld \
+    -Dturbine_database_name=helloworld \
     -Dturbine_database_url=jdbc:mysql://localhost:3306/ \
-    -Dgoals=generate-sources,sql:execute
+    -Dgoals=generate-sources,pre-integration-test

 Notes

-When invoking archetype:generate, you can already set mvn commands and you can then skip them later.
+When invoking archetype:generate like above, you already have set some mvn commands and you can then skip them later.

+Be aware, when you set both mvn commands goals (which are maven phases actually), i.e  with

+-Dgoals=generate-sources, pre-integration-test

-Be aware, when you set both mvn commands goals (-Dgoals=generate-sources, sql:execute), you have to create the database (see below) BEFORE finishing the (interactive) archetype commands.
+you have to create the database (see above) before finishing the (interactive) archetype commands.
+Otherwise you could catch up doing this later and after that is done calling the phases afterwards as mentioned below.

 Note that the database URL (turbine_database_url) will be appended with your database name in the final pom.xml, so you do not need to specify that in the configuration.

-Next, you need to create the database in MySQL
+Next, change into the newly generated project folder, in our case

- mysql -u <user> -p
- mysql> create database helloWorld;
- mysql> \q

-cd helloWorld
+cd myhelloworld

-# if not already done
-mvn generate-sources  ## This will generate the OM layer and SQL
+Skip next two steps, if the build was successfull mvn generate-sources  ## This will generate the OM layer and SQL
 					  ## code for creating the corresponding
 					  ## database tables

-# if not already done
-mvn sql:execute       ## This executes the SQL code to create
+mvn integration-test      ## This executes the SQL code to create
 					  ## the application schema defined
 					  ## in src/main/torque-schema

-You should now check the database tables and if some data is missing insert the sample data file provided as Torque 4.0 has disabled the datasql task.
+You should now check the database tables and if some data is missing insert the sample data file in sample-mysql-data (Torque 4.0 has disabled the datasql task).

-mvn jetty:run         ## Now you can launch your new Turbine application
+Last step on the command line is run the server by invoking mvn jetty:run         ## Now you can launch your new Turbine application

+Find the Logs in src/main/webapp/logs and

 Open a web browser to http://localhost:8081/app